tock/tock/doc/reference/trd-uart.md

     would be affected by a change of the respective parameter.
   - `FAIL`: Other failure condition.

+`Configuration::get_configuration` can be used to retrieve a copy of the current UART configuration, which can later be restored using the `Configure::configure` method.
+An implementation of the `Configure::configure` method must ensure that this configuration is applied atomically: either the configuration described by the passed `Parameters` is applied in its entirety or the device's configuration shall remain unchanged, with the respective check's error returned.

 The UART may be unable to set the precise baud rate specified.
 For example, the UART may be driven off a fixed clock with integer